AABearBots/First-Closed-Doors-Competition/README.md

 The second step is entering your organization’s and bot’s details in the [competition configuration file](https://github.com/AAArena/First-Closed-Doors-Competition/blob/master/this.competition.config.json).
 Fork the file, enter your details and submit a pull request.
 Someone at our end will take care of merging your details.

-### Number of Bots Allowed
+### About Bots

-Each Dev Team is allowed to compete with as many trading bots as they see fit.
-They can also create as many Indicator Bots as required to implement their strategies.
+Each Dev Team is allowed to compete with one trading bot only.
+You can create as many Indicator Bots as required to implement your strategy.
 If you find that making calculations within your trading bot’s code instead of creating actual indicator bots is preferrable, feel free to do so.

 **Once a bot is released in the competition it cannot be modified.**

+> NOTE: The AA Platform is still in its infancy, on alpha stage.
+It is likely that errors may occur at runtime.
+Should any unhandled error occur --either at the bot or platform level-- resulting in the bot interrupting its execution, the bot will be considered dead and will not be restarted.
+This is unfortunate but it is the reality of alpha testing applications.

 ### Markets

 The competition takes place in the **USDT-BTC market in Poloniex**.

-For the time being, the platform serves both historic and live trades data as well as order book data.
+For the time being, the platform serves both historic and live trades data.
 Trades are performed at Dev Team’s accounts at the exchange, thus having an account with Poloniex is a requirement for participating.

 > NOTE: If you don't have an account with Poloniex yet, make sure you move swiftly and open one ASAP, as there may be a considerable waiting period.